 Don’t tell my mother, but I have the original Cranberry Salsa recipe.
 The one clipped from a newspaper long enough ago for the paper to be yellowed.
 True confession.
 For the past couple of years she has called frantically asking if I have the recipe copied down because she can’t find hers.
 I manage to pull it out of my memory er recipe box.
 It’s that good.

-I will give you the original measurements, but I actually quadruple this recipe.
+I have included the original measurements, but I actually quadruple this recipe.
 I think you will want to double it for sure.
 I’ve indicated my quadrupled measurements in parenthesis just as I did years ago on the original recipe clipping.

 - (8) 2 cups cranberries